 Isaiah’s prophesies were written about 750BC to 700BC in the southern kingdom of Judah.
 In Chapter 1, Isaiah sets forth the evils of human rebellion against God and of hypocrisy in religion.
 Compare verse 11 with Hebrews 10:4.
 There are many wonderful verses in this chapter.

-Uzziah followed the Lord until he became powerful; his downfall was his PRIDE (2 Chronicles 26) and he sought to burn incense before the Lord (reminds us of Aaron’s sons Nadab and Abihu in Leviticus 10), and the Lord struck him with leprosy.
+Uzziah followed the Lord until he became powerful; his downfall was his PRIDE (2 Chronicles 26).
+In his pride God struck him down with leprosy.

-Jotham was a king who did what was right in the eyes of the Lord (2 Chronicles 27, he was Uzziah’s son), but the people were still corrupt; which intimates they were corrupt in Uzziah’s time also.
+Jotham was Uzziah’s son and was a king who did what was right in the eyes of the Lord (2 Chronicles 27).
+The people were still following corrupt practices.

-These are the leaders, the politicians, that Isaiah is dealing with as the Lord’s prophet.
+These are the leaders, the politicians, that Isaiah is preaching to as the Lord’s prophet.

-Thank You that in Jesus our stubborn wills are shattered, our hard hearts broken before You – But more, deeper, that in Jesus we are NO LONGER rebels!
+Thank You that because of Your salvation our stubborn wills are shattered, our hard hearts broken before You.